Stock market today: Asian stocks are mixed after Wall Street edges to more records

 Still, a survey of global fund managers by Bank of America showed they’re the most optimistic about stocks since the autumn of 2021, with relatively little hiding out in cash and allocations heavy to stocks.
 Fewer managers are also calling for a “hard landing” where the economy tumbles into a bad recession.

-In other dealings early Wednesday, U.S. benchmark crude oil was unchanged at $80.71 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings Wednesday, U.S. benchmark crude oil gave up 20 cents to $80.51 per barrel in electronic trading on the New York Mercantile Exchange.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.